JAMES-YI/T01_Tensorflow_Tutorials/README.md

 (5) fast_gradient.py, implementation of targeted FGS and untargeted FGS attacking

-(6) cw.py, implementation of cw attack with L2 metric

-(7) cw_mnist.py, cw attack applied to MNIST dataset
+(6) cw.py, cw_mnist.py, implementation of cw attack with L2 metric and cw attack applied to MNIST dataset